Service version: 1.0

 In addition to the start and end of the route, you can specify intermediate waypoints that the planned route must go through.

 - Use additional waypoints to create draggable routes, where the user can replan a displayed route to go via a desired location.

-- Use our Optimized Routing algorithm to obtain the best order to visit your chosen waypoints in.
+- Use our Optimized Routing algorithm to obtain the best order in which to visit your chosen waypoints.

 Each charging stop results in an additional leg in the route response.

 - Both the route summary and the leg summary include a

 - The route summary includes a